Tianzhenosaurus

-Tianzhenosaurus (meaning “Tianzhen lizard”) is a monospecific genus of ankylosaurid dinosaur from the Shanxi Province that lived during the Late Cretaceous (Cenomanian-Campanian, ~99-71 Ma) in what is now the Huiquanpu Formation.
-Tianzhenosaurus may represent a junior synonym of Saichania, an ankylosaurine known from the Barun Goyot and Nemegt Formation.
+Tianzhenosaurus (meaning “Tianzhen lizard”) is a genus of ankylosaurid dinosaurs known from the Late Cretaceous Huiquanpu Formation of Shanxi Province, China.
+The genus contains two species, T. youngi (the type species) and T. chengi.
+Some researchers have suggested that Tianzhenosaurus may represent a junior synonym of Saichania, an ankylosaurine from the Barun Goyot and Nemegt formations.

 Discovery and naming

 In 1983, Pang Qiqing and Cheng Zhengwu discovered articulated cervical vertebrae of an ankylosaurid from the Shanxi Province.
 Numerous excavations at the site yielded more than 2,300 specimens belonging to sauropods, theropods, ornithopods and ankylosaurid specimens.
-The holotype specimen, HBV-10001, consists of a partial skull.
-Two paratype specimens were assigned to Tianzhenosaurus: HBV-10002, an incomplete mandible; HBV-10003, cervical vertebrae, dorsal vertebrae, caudal vertebrae, a sacral complex, ilia, pectoral girdles, pelvic girdles, fore and hind limbs with fore and hind feet, tail club and osteoderms.
-The holotype and paratype specimens were obtained from the Huiquanpu Formation and are housed at the Geoscience Museum, Hebei GEO University, Shijiazhuang.
+The holotype specimen of Tianzhenosaurus youngi, HBV-10001, consists of a partial skull.
+Two paratype specimens were assigned to this species: HBV-10002 (an incomplete mandible and HBV-10003 (cervical vertebrae, dorsal vertebrae, caudal vertebrae, a sacral complex, ilia, pectoral girdles, pelvic girdles, fore and hind limbs with fore and hind feet, tail club and osteoderms) The holotype and paratype specimens were collected from the Huiquanpu Formation and are housed at the Geoscience Museum, Hebei GEO University, Shijiazhuang.

-The generic name, Tianzhenosaurus, is derived from the Tianzhen County and the Greek word “sauros” (lizard).
-The specific name, youngi, is in honour of the late Professor Yang Zhongjian ("C. C. Young"), the founder of Vertebrate Paleontology in China.
+The generic name, Tianzhenosaurus, is derived from the Tianzhen County and the Greek word "sauros" (lizard).
+The specific name, youngi, honors Professor Yang Zhongjian ("C. C. Young"), a major contributor to the success of vertebrate paleontology in China.

 In 1999, Sullivan considered Tianzhenosaurus as a junior synonym of Saichania based on the skulls being similar in overall morphology.
 Additionally, Sullivan also considered Shanxia as a junior synonym of Tianzhenosaurus as the only diagnosable characteristic of Shanxia is known to be variable within a single taxon such as Euoplocephalus.
-Arbour & Currie (2015) also reaffirmed Tianzhenosaurus as a junior synonym of Saichania based on similar reasons provided by Sullivan (1999), but noted that if the humerus of Tianzhenosaurus is later shown to differ from that of Saichania, then could be considered as a distinct taxon.
+Arbour & Currie (2015) also reaffirmed Tianzhenosaurus as a junior synonym of Saichania based on similar reasons provided by Sullivan (1999), but noted that if the humerus of Tianzhenosaurus is later shown to differ from that of Saichania, then it could be considered as a distinct taxon.

+In 2024, Pang, Li & Guo described Tianzhenosaurus chengi as a new species in the genus based on the holotype, HBV-10004 (a skull), and paratype HBV-10005 (a nearly complete skeleton).
+The specific name honors honors Chinese paleontologist Cheng Zhengwu and his work in Shanxi.
+They noted several cranial characteristics that could be used to distinguish Tianzhenosaurus from other Asian ankylosaurids, including Saichania, Talarurus, and Shanxia.
+The specimen was found in the same rock layers as T. youngi.